Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Related Work

 \section{Related Work}

-\textbf{Move Language Testing.} So far, there is a limited number of tools to test Move contracts automatically.
-Move Prover~\cite{moveprover} pioneers in translating the Move language to its custom intermediate verification language to verify pre- and post-conditions.
+\textbf{Move Language Testing.} So far, there are a limited number of tools to test Move contracts automatically.
+Move Prover~\cite{moveprover} is a pioneer in translating the Move language to its custom intermediate verification language to verify pre- and post-conditions.
 However, it requires manual effort to write specifications and only supports a limited set of oracles, making it less practical given the fancy business models of the DeFi ecosystem and learning costs~\cite{movescan}.
-MoveLint~\cite{movelint} is an open-sourced tool that detects several Move defects by analyzing the Abstract Syntax Tree of smart contracts.
-While it supports a wide range of oracles, it suffers from false positives due to the inaccuracy of static rules. \movescan~\cite{movescan} instead translates the Move bytecode into stackless intermediate representation and generates Control Flow Graph to facilitate code analysis with extended oracle definitions. \ityfuzz~\cite{ityfuzz} is originally designed for fuzzing bytecode on Ethereum Virtual Machine (EVM), it also ports its snapshot-based fuzzing approaches to MoveVM afterwards. \suifuzzer\cite{suifuzzer} is another coverage-guided fuzzer supporting both stateful and stateless fuzzing with custom properties.
+MoveLint~\cite{movelint} is an open-source tool that detects several Move defects by analyzing the Abstract Syntax Tree of smart contracts.
+While it supports a wide range of oracles, it suffers from false positives due to the inaccuracy of static rules. \movescan~\cite{movescan} instead translates the Move bytecode into stackless intermediate representation and generates a Control Flow Graph to facilitate code analysis with extended oracle definitions. \ityfuzz~\cite{ityfuzz} is originally designed for fuzzing bytecode on Ethereum Virtual Machine (EVM), it also ports its snapshot-based fuzzing approaches to MoveVM afterwards. \suifuzzer\cite{suifuzzer} is an coverage-guided fuzzer supporting both stateful and stateless fuzzing with custom properties.